You're traveling the world! Now you need to know how to deal with jet lag.

 And try to keep the last couple of days before departure more stress free.

-If you leave home more rested, you'll be better able to deal with jet lag once you're on your way.
+If you leave home more rested, jet lag will be easier to deal with once you're on your way.

 Or maybe we should say, don't get dehydrated...